ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 ### JPA Registration

-Proposed JWP `alg` value is of the format "SH-" appended with the relevant JWS `alg` value for the chosen HMAC and public key-pair algorithms in order, for example "SH-HS256-ES256".
+Proposed JWP `alg` value is of the format "MAC-" appended with the relevant JWS `alg` value for the chosen MAC and public key-pair algorithms in order, for example "MAC-HS256-ES256".

 ## ZKSnark